-Form W-4, Employee’s Withholding Allowance Certificate, is an IRS form that lets new employees claim withholding allowances from federal income taxes.
-The more allowances the employee claims, the less you withhold from their gross wages for federal income taxes.
+Form W-4, Employee’s Withholding Certificate, is an IRS form that lets new employees determine withholding from federal income taxes.
+Employees can claim dependents or use the deductions worksheet to reduce income tax withholding.

 The certificate also prompts employees to record their family status, which is additional information you need to run payroll.

-Form W-4 is also the form to change withholding allowances.
+Form W-4 is also the form to change withholding amounts.
 When an employee wants to change how much you withhold for federal income taxes, they must fill out a new W-4 form.

 Why would employees want to change W-4 forms?

-There are a number of reasons an employee might want to change their withholding allowances.
+There are a number of reasons an employee might want to change their withholding.

-An employee might want to decrease their withholding allowances to make sure they have enough withheld for the year.
-Or, an employee may wish to increase their withholding allowances to prevent too much from being withheld.
+An employee might want to increase their withholding to make sure they have enough withheld for the year.
+Or, an employee may wish to decrease their withholding to prevent too much from being withheld.

 Another reason an employee might want to make changes to their Form W-4 is if they have a family status change, like getting married or having a baby.